mysociety/popit-api/README.md

 This file that you are reading, please keep up to date :)

+### `.gitignore`

+Ignore some files and folders in this repo.
+Of particular interest on the server as it should contain the generated files that need to be ignored there too, or the deploy process will halt (as it won't delete something it does know it is safe to).

 ### `config/general.json`

 The generated config.
 Listed in `.gitignore` so it won't actually be present